jinjor/elm-break-dom/README.md

 - Elm will update Virtual DOM.
   See the [source](./src/Main.elm) to find where in the DOM is updated in each case.

-If you want manual testing, run `npm run test:simple-manual`.
+If you want manual testing, run `npm run test:manual`.
 (Note: You cannot test after an error is thrown.
 Reload to test another.)

 ### Run extension tests (manually with your Chrome)